Skip to main content

 ClassName::instanceMethodName

-The first parameter becomes the receiver object.
+The first parameter of the lambda becomes the receiver of the method call.

-Function<String, String> upper = String::toUpperCase; // s -> s.toUpperCase()
+Function<String, String> upper1 = s -> s.toUpperCase();

-Function<String, Integer> length = String::length; // s -> s.length()
+Function<String, Integer> len1 = s -> s.length();

-Predicate<String> blank = String::isEmpty; // s -> s.isEmpty()
+Predicate<String> empty1 = s -> s.isEmpty();

-BiPredicate<String, String> starts = String::startsWith; // (s1,s2) -> s1.startsWith(s2)
+BiPredicate<String, String> starts = String::startsWith; // (s1, s2) -> s1.startsWith(s2)

-System.out.println(upper.apply("hello")); // HELLO
+System.out.println(upper2.apply("hello")); // HELLO

 System.out.println(starts.test("hello", "he")); // true